francesco-di-maggio/modulo/README.md

 ## About

-Think of it as a "Lego" set for your musical ideas.
+Think of it as a LEGO® set for your musical ideas.
 Each module is designed with simplicity and versatility in mind, where core functionalities (and patching) are housed within a compact and user-friendly interface.
 You can mix, match, customize, and extend your own musical tools in a modular and multichannel workflow.
 Happy patching!

 ## Architecture